 The following are the operational guidance protocols to be followed by all Rochester Regional Hospital Affiliates that offer limited visitation for inpatients meeting the criteria for visitation.
-The guidance and associated work streams are developed based on guidance from the NYS Department of Health dated June 17, 2020.
+The guidance and associated work streams are developed based on guidance from the NYS Department of Health.

-Rochester General Hospital: 9am - 1pm and 4pm - 7pm
+NEW Rochester General Hospital: 9am - 1pm and 4pm - 8pm

 As we welcome visitors back into our facilities, we must remain vigilant with all of our safety protocols to ensure we continue to mitigate the spread of COVID-19.
 For their own safety and that of our patients and staff, visitors, too, must follow stringent guidelines.
 Those who fail to comply will be asked to leave the facility.